 - Eligible service children in year groups reception to year 11: £320

 Other Government funding for disadvantaged pupils

-Where can I find information about Pupil Premium Plus, the Pupil Premium for adopted children, the Service Premium and Early Years Pupil Premium?
+Information about Pupil Premium Plus, the Pupil Premium for adopted children, the Service Premium and Early Years Pupil Premium